Health information is right at your fingertips through the following databases:

 Health and Disability Commissioner

 The Code of Health and Disability Services Consumers' Rights confers a number of rights on all consumers of health and disability services in New Zealand and places corresponding obligations on doctors and other providers of those services.
-A summary of the Code is available in several languages.
+A summary of your rights is available in several languages.
 The website also includes the relevant Act and the Commissioner's published opinions on past cases.

 FDA Index to Drug-Specific Information